Abdullah29577/Root-cause-analysis/README.md

 what the metric says and what customers report is real, and it's the kind of completeness defect an inventory/quality function exists to catch.

+A chi-square test of independence confirms the gap is not chance: χ² = 1158.9, p ≈ 5×10⁻²⁵⁴ (df = 1), on a 47.3% poor-review rate for multi-seller orders versus 13.7% for single-seller.
+The association is very strong and highly significant — but it's an association, not proof of cause.
+The split-parcel explanation above remains a hypothesis the test is consistent with, not a confirmed mechanism.
 ---

 ## Other findings